WhackRock/game-python-WR-package/plugins/WRTreasury/README.md

 ## What It Does

-The WRTreasury plugin connects AI agents to WhackRock Fund contracts.
-Agents can:
+The WhackRock Treasury Plugin provides a comprehensive interface for AI agents to:

-- Monitor portfolio weights in real-time
+- 📊 Monitor portfolio composition and NAV
-- Automatically rebalance when portfolios drift from targets
-- Set new target allocations for fund assets
+- ⚖️ Set target portfolio weights
+- 🔄 Trigger automatic rebalancing
+- 💰 Collect management fees
-- Track fund performance and analytics
+- 📈 Track fund performance

 ## Key Features